Mom’s Artichokes and Artichoke Dipping Sauce

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Artichokes do have some carbs, but they aren’t eaten in huge amounts and they’re high in fiber, which makes them good for low-carb diets.
-Artichokes are also a great low-glycemic food, and even though mayo is a “limited” food on South Beach, when you eat this you aren’t eating the dipping sauce by the spoonful, so I would eat this for any phase of the South Beach Diet.
+Artichokes do have some carbs, but they’re high in fiber, which makes them good for low-carb and Keto diets (especially with the low-carb artichoke dipping sauce I’m featuring here.)
+Artichokes are also a great low-glycemic food, and even though mayo is a “limited” food on the original South Beach Diet, when you eat the artichokes you aren’t eating the artichoke dipping sauce in huge amounts, so I would eat this for any phase of South Beach.

 Find More Recipes Like This One:

 Use Side Dishes to see more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 This recipe for Mom’s Artichokes and Artichoke Dipping Sauce was first posted in 2006, probably with photos that would make me cringe if I saw them now!
 It was last updated with more information in 2023.